navkar/Predictions/README.md

 * Covid will move to Animals.
 Mass animal species extinctions are possible.
 * Slaughter free meat will be in vogue.
 * Democratic movement in China.
-* Begining of small sized governments.
+* Beginning of small sized governments.
 * Self-soverign individual (try developing and practicing your self sovereignty)
 * New political parties in USA.
 Possible end of GOP.
 * AI generated images/videos and robots.
 AI will be able to draw out any image that you can describe with words.